bugsysop/hugo-funkwhale-shortcode/README.md

 # hugo-funkwhale-shortcode

-A shortcode for Hugo static site generator to include audio hosted on a funkwhale instance
+A shortcode for Hugo static site generator to include audio hosted on a **Funkwhale** instance.
+Funkwhale is a community-driven project that lets you listen and share music and audio within a decentralized, open and federated network.

 ### Usage